A very common “go-to” funding idea for small nonprofits is fundraising events.

 And that’s where the RIGHT event comes in.

-A well-run event can build MANY relationships within your community that will serve you well for years to come!
+A well-run event can build MANY relationships within your community that’ll serve you well for years to come!
 It can attract potential new donors and partners, keep your current donors close, sustain excitement about your cause, and build awareness in the community.

 So, what’s the RIGHT event for your nonprofit?